meitinger/MailArchiver/README.md

 -----------
 This utility archives (i.e. moves) mails from an IMAP server to a SQL database.
-It allows for very fine-grained filtering and handling of multiple configurable IMAP accounts that are being mapped to domain users by mail address.
+It allows for very fine-grained filtering and handling of multiple configurable IMAP accounts that are being mapped to domain users by their mail address.

 Requirements